D Rights of Equity Share holders

 The Loan bearing interest rate of 9.00% per annum is repayable in 60 equated monthly installments, starting from December 2019.

-d Unsecured Loan
+D Unsecured Loan

-The unsecured loans include '750 Lacs in the suspense account representing amount of a cheque drawn on HDFC Bank given by the company to Bank of Bahrain & Kuwait (“BBK”) and paid to BBK by clearing house because of the delay by HDFC Bank in returning the cheque to BBK.
+The unsecured loans include '750 Lacs in the suspense account representing amount of a cheque drawn on HDFC Bank given by the company to Bank of Bahrain & Kuwait (“BBK”) and amount credited to BBK by RBI clearing house because of the delay by HDFC Bank in returning the cheque to BBK.
+The proceedings at Debt Recovery Tribunal (“DRT”) were completed and order dated June 30, 2017 was passed directing BBK (Defendant No. 1) and the Company (Defendant No.2) jointly and severally

-The proceedings at Debt Recovery Tribunal (“DRT”) were completed and order dated June 30, 2017 was passed directing BBK (Defendant No. 1) and the Company (Defendant No.2) jointly and severally to pay the suit amount of '914.23 Lacs with further simple interest @12% per annum on principal amount of '750 Lacs.
-The Company had filed an appeal at Debt Recovery Appellate Tribunal, Mumbai (DRAT) against the said order, which is pending.
+to pay the suit amount of '914.23 Lacs with further simple interest @12% per annum on principal amount of '750 Lacs.
+The Company had filed an appeal at Debt Recovery Appellate Tribunal, Mumbai (DRAT) against the said order, which has been heard and Order dated 26/04/2024 has been passed allowing our Appeal and the matter has been remanded back to the Presiding Officer, DRT with the direction to consider the question of jurisdiction raised by Ashima Ltd. and BBK in the O.A. together with the other issues afresh.
 In view of this, the said amount of '750 Lacs is continued in the suspense account.

-Meanwhile, as part of recovery proceedings filed by HDFC Bank for a decretal amount of ' 2070.45 lacs, the Recovery Officer (“RO”) passed orders dated March 29, 2019 and April 9, 2019 allowing the application of HDFC Bank for the said decretal amount and inter alia also directed attachment of certain immovable properties of the Company situated at Ahmedabad, Kadi and Mumbai.
+Meanwhile, as part of recovery proceedings filed by HDFC Bank for a decretal amount of '2070.45 lacs, the Recovery Officer (“RO”) passed orders dated March 29, 2019 and April 9, 2019 allowing the application of HDFC Bank for the said decretal amount and inter alia also directed attachment of certain immovable properties of the Company situated at Ahmedabad, Kadi and Mumbai.
 As against the said decretal amount of ' 2070.45 Lacs, the value of the properties attached was far in excess of the decretal amount.
 Therefore, the company filed an application before the RO for review /recall and/or modification of the attachment order.
 The application was heard long back, however, no order has been passed yet.

-Note: 40 - Disclosures as required by Ind AS 19 Employee Benefits:
+Note: 38 - Disclosures as required by Ind AS 19 Employee Benefits:

 The Company has classified the various benefits provided to employees as under:-